How Long After Settlement Do I Get My Money?

 Upon reaching an agreement, your attorney and the insurance company will take these steps:

-• Order of Settlement: If you have filed a lawsuit but reached an agreement out of court, the attorneys involved in the case must inform the court.
+• Order of Settlement: If you have filed a lawsuit but reached an agreement out of court, the attorneys involved must inform the court.
 The court will then issue an Order of Settlement, which requires that both parties complete a settlement agreement and release of liability.
 Upon receipt of these documents, the court will dismiss the case.
 If either party fails to complete the required documentation, the case will remain open, and litigation will continue.

 • Cutting the Check: When the paperwork has been completed, signed, and processed with the insurance company, they will cut a check for the agreed amount and submit it to your attorney.